MetPX/sarracenia/doc/sr_subscribe.1.rst

 When advertising files downloaded for downstream consumers, one must set the rabbitmq configuration for an output broker.

-The post_broker option sets all the credential information to connect to the output **RabbitMQ** server
+The post_broker option sets all the credential information to connect to the output **AMQP** broker.

 **post_broker amqp{s}://<user>:<pw>@<brokerhost>[:port]/<vhost>**